Yemen amends immunity law, Saleh still protected

 Islamist militants this week seized the town of Radda, about 170 km (100 miles) southeast of the capital Sanaa, underscoring those concerns.

-The tribesman, Sheikh Saleh al-Jawfi, said Islamism fighters from Abyan and Shabwa provinces had made their way to Radda to join militant ranks, adding that armed tribesmen were taking up positions in another part of the town.
+The tribesman, Sheikh Sale al-Jawfi, said Islamism fighters from Aryan and Shaw provinces had made their way to Radar to join militant ranks, adding that armed tribesmen were taking up positions in another part of the town.

-A short video posted on YouTube on Thursday, showed a man identified as Dahab by the SITE online monitoring service seated with a rifle to his left telling Muslims to await the establishment of the Islamic caliphate.

-"The Islamic caliphate is coming, with permission from Allah, and it will be established, even if we sacrifice our own skulls, money, children and homes," he said.

-Saleh's opponents have accused him of deliberately ceding territory to Islamists to prove his argument that only he stands in the way of an al Qaeda takeover in Yemen, from where the global militant network has previously launched abortive attacks.
+Sale's opponents have accused him of deliberately ceding territory to Psalmists to prove his argument that only he stands in the way of an al Qaeda takeover in Yemen, from where the global militant network has previously launched abortive attacks.

 (Reporting by Mohammed Ghobari; Writing by Isabel Coles; Editing by Peter Graff)